 A Nurse Practitioner is available daily.
 Physician visits are available during evening clinic hour.
-Students must be referred to the physician by a staff registered nurse or nurse practitioner.
+Students must be referred to the physician by staff registered nurse or nurse practitioner.

 Unless otherwise required or allowed by law or a medical emergency, your health information will not be shared with your parents or family.
-Also, we will not share your health information with faculty members or Southeastern Administrators unless it is required by law or a medical emergency.
+Also, we will not share your health information with faculty members or southeastern administrators unless it is required by law or a medical emergency.
 All of your medical information is protected under state and federal laws.
+Please call us for any further information.